-Here’s what we must ask constantly, What, for me, would be a good life?
-And you have to keep going over and over the list—a list including areas such as spirituality, economics, health, relationships and recreation.
+Here’s what we must ask constantly: “What, for me, would be a good life?”
+Once you know your answers, you must keep going over the list of your responses, one that perhaps includes areas such as spirituality, economics, health, relationships or recreation.

 Friends are those wonderful people who know all about you and still like you.
 I lost one of my dearest friends when he was 53—heart attack.
-As one of my very special friends, I used to say that if I was stuck in a foreign jail somewhere accused unduly, and, if they would allow me one phone call, I would call David.
+As one of my very special friends, I used to say that if I was stuck in a foreign jail somewhere having been accused unduly, and if they would allow me one phone call, I would call David.
 Why?
 He would come and get me.
 That’s a real friend—somebody who would come and get you.

-And we’ve all got casual friends, friends who, if you called them, they would say, “Hey, if you get back, call me and we’ll have a party.”
+And we’ve all got casual friends, friends who, if you called them, would say, “Hey, if you get back, call me and we’ll have a party.”

 You’ve got to have both real friends and casual friends.

 Go to everything you possibly can.
 Buy a ticket to everything you possibly can.
-Go see everything and experience all you possibly can.
+Go see and experience all you possibly can.

 Invest in them, and they’ll invest in you.
 Inspire them, and they’ll inspire you.
 Take care of the details with your inner circle.